Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Conclusion

 \section{Conclusion}

-The era of CMB B-mode measurements has only just begun \cite{Zaldarriaga:1998ar,SPTpolBModes}.
+The era of CMB B-mode measurements has only just begun \cite{Zaldarriaga:1998ar,SPTpolBModes, Ade:2014afa,Ade:2014xna}.
 The race for the detection of IGW B modes is picking up and the competing efforts will be mainly characterized by their ability to tighten the upper bound on the tensor-to-scalar ratio.
 This endeavor is extremely difficult and will grow more so as the upper bound is decreased, particularly due to the major obstacles which need to be efficiently removed --- foreground contamination and lensed E modes --- whose amplitudes are independent of the targeted IGW B-modes.
 Therefore, any novelty in the approach to conducting these measurements which may mitigate these problems is both timely and important.

 In this paper we have proposed exactly such a novelty, in the form of adaptive survey (bandit) strategies, inspired by heuristic solutions to the MAB problem.
 Focusing on polarized foreground components, whose amplitudes are predicted to vary considerably across the sky, our target was to balance the time spent on exploration to find lower-noise patches of sky with that devoted to exploitation of the optimal patches through deep integration.
-By formulating this tradeoff as an MAB problem, we were able to adopt machine learning algorithms developed in the general context of the MAB challenge and implement them in the settings of fiducial B-mode experiments.
+By formulating this tradeoff as a machine-learning problem, we were able to adopt heuristic algorithms developed in the general context of the MAB challenge and implement them in the settings of fiducial B-mode experiments.

 Attempting to go beyond a mere proof-of-concept, we have incorporated a number of crucial ingredients into our analysis, such as prior knowledge from existing surveys, several fiducial sets of instrumental properties, different possible forecasts regarding the average amplitude of foregrounds, and realistic prospects for the level of lensing residuals (including pessimistic cases of no de-lensing).
 Relying on advanced templates for polarized emission from dust in the Galaxy, we demonstrated that single frequency experiments could improve their upper bounds on the tensor-to-scalar ratio by factors of a few on average and even higher when comparing worst-case performances of standard methods versus the ones proposed here.